shoui520/shoui520.github.io/docs/routine.md

 Step 2.
 Cure Dolly routine.
 Step 3.
 Immerse!!
 (Details below)

-Focusing on a particular area of your Japanese (e.g. listening or reading) is good.
+Focusing on a particular area of your Japanese (e.g., listening or reading) is good.

 But how will you decide whether today is a day where you'll focus on listening or reading?